as1ndu/as1ndu.github.io/content/posts/10-switching-to-firefox.md

 ## View PDFs in browser
 I usually find my self following links that are not to web pages but PDF files.

-Chrome on mobile has requires you to download the PDF file and is still not even capable of viewing them.
+Chrome on mobile, requires you to download the PDF file and is still not even capable of viewing them.

 You will have to use a clunky third party app like Google Drive to view the contents of the PDF.

 I expected this behavior on Firefox mobile.
 But everything just loaded nicely.
-I'm browser, without the need to download it or use third party clunky PDF reader apps.
+In browser, without the need to download it [the PDF] or use third party clunky PDF reader apps.

 PDFs on Firefox mobile were simply loaded fast, with panning, zooming capability and a download button incase you want it stored locally.